-An employee eligible to receive payment for overtime who is called back to work on a day off, or who is called back to work after his/her regular working day has been completed and has left the employment site, shall be paid a minimum of two and a half (2.5) hours at time and one-half of the employee's regular hourly rate of pay.
+An employee eligible to receive payment for overtime who is called back to work on a day off, or who is called back to work after their regular working day has been completed and has left the employment site, shall be paid a minimum of three (3) hours at time and one-half of the employee's regular hourly rate of pay.
 An employee who is required to make a job-related court appearance, on a scheduled day off shall be compensated for a minimum of four (4) hours at the overtime rate.